Us3rNam/Encrypted_LAN_Chat/README.md

 /online Shows who is online at the moment

 The Server can broadcast messages to anybody connected to it.
 The Server must be open for others to connect.
+This means that you must start the server before trying to connect.
 Closing the server will cause all clients to close when they press ENTER (This is a bug I am fixing).

+ALL files must be in the same directory for this program to work.

+User can change bind port of server in console.